niplav/site/filepunk.md

 ============

-Co-written with a several Claudes, and a hefty amount of [steering bits](https://gwern.net/blog/2025/good-ai-samples) from my side, lots of vetting.
+Co-written with a several Claudes, and a hefty amount of [steering bits](https://gwern.net/blog/2025/good-ai-samples) from my side, some vetting.
+Still too clean/uniform for a real command line history.

 <br><br><br><br><br>